Table of Contents

 3. Aerate Regularly

-Aerating your grass at least once a year can significantly improve the drainage and airflow in your lawn, which can help prevent mushrooms from sprouting.
-A lawn aerating tool, like a roller or a pair of aerating shoes, are easy to use and can help get rid of toadstools for good.
+Aerating your grass at least once a year can significantly improve the drainage and airflow of your lawn, which can help prevent mushrooms from sprouting.
+Lawn aerating tools, like aerating rollers or shoes, are easy to use and help reduce soil compaction.
+In turn, this improves drainage and airflow.

-Even though toadstools are a sign of a healthy lawn, you never know whether they could be poisonous to you, your family or your pets.
+Even though the presence of toadstools indicates a healthy lawn, you never know whether they could be poisonous to you, your family or your pets.
 If you want peace of mind, proper treatment and prevention is key to getting rid of fungi.
-With these handy tips, there won’t be mushroom for toadstools on your lawn anymore!
+With these handy tips, there won’t be mushroom (groan!) for toadstools on your lawn anymore.